The War at sea

 The effect of the blockade on Germany’s civilians after four years of war was noted by British Army MajorGeneral Sir Aylmer Gould Hunter-Weston in December 1918 during a visit to Germany: ‘the food situation is very serious indeed…The Germans are living entirely on their food capital now – they have eaten all their laying hens and are eating all their milch [sic] cows… [there is a] real scarcity.’

-Account of a journey through Germany after the Armistice from a private war diary by Major General Hunter-Weston
+Account of a journey through Germany after the Armistice from the private war diary of Major General Hunter-Weston

 Private war diary of Major General Sir Aylmer Gould Hunter-Weston recounting his journey through Germany in December 1918.View images from this item (2)